TijmenLen/DLMIA/README.md

 Visualises the scans or the segmentations, depending on which part of the notebook is run.
 This allows for visual inspection of the segmentations.

 # Uncertainty
+To get an insight into the uncertainty of the model, an uncertainty map is made and compared to the total error of the segmentation.
+For the uncertainty quantification Monte-Carlo dropout is used, with 10 dropouts per model in the ensemble.
+Then the standard deviation of each pixel is taken and used to plot the uncertainty.
+The total error per segmentation is determined by combining the error per mask, RV, LV, Myocardium and the background.

+# Uncertainty results
+The results of the uncertainty script can be found at:

 # 4D analysis
 For 4D analysis, the trained 2D model is used.